jmellody/jmellody.github.io/research.md

 Research on collective action highlights the importance of language in motivating participation and coordinating action.
 I argue that language which is effective at motivating and coordinating new joiners can also play a role in fracturing the collective.
 This is because the synthesis required to succinctly pitch a cause can overly simplify its core tenets.
 New joiners can quickly understand and easily signal their participation in a cause by engaging in this “cheap talk”—but their understanding and participation may be surface level, aligned with a particular element of the cause but critically misaligned with the broader culture of the existing group.
 I study this phenomenon in the context of the 2021 short squeeze of the GameStop stock.
 I leverage data from the Reddit community r/wallstreetbets, where the short squeeze was largely coordinated.
 I find that the usage of meme language increased leading up to the short squeeze, and that new joiners adopted this language more quickly and with more intensity than pre-existing users.
 While this talk facilitated an increase in membership and coordination around the time of the short squeeze, it became a source of contention in the months and years after the squeeze, transforming into a cultural fault line distinguishing hype-driven “meme” investors from pre-existing community members.

-## “Keeping Time: Interaction Scripts as Coordinating Mechanisms for Self-Organizing Teams.” (with Vanessa Conzon)
+## Keeping Time: Interaction Scripts as Coordinating Mechanisms for Self-Organizing Teams. (with Vanessa Conzon)